HackTricks-wiki/hacktricks/generic-methodologies-and-resources/phishing-methodology/README.md

 ## Detecting the detection

-Obviously one of the best ways to know if you have been busted is to **search your domain inside blacklists**.
-If it appears listed, somehow your domain was detected as suspicions.\
+One of the best ways to know if you have been busted is to **search your domain inside blacklists**.
+If it appears listed, somehow your domain was detected as suspicious.\
-One easy way to check if you domain appears in any blacklist is to use [https://malwareworld.com/](https://malwareworld.com)
+One easy way to check if your domain appears on any blacklist is to use [https://malwareworld.com/](https://malwareworld.com)

-However, there are other ways to know if the victim is **actively looking for suspicions phishing activity in the wild** as explained in:
+However, there are other ways to know if the victim is **actively looking for suspicious phishing activity in the wild** as explained in:

 {% content-ref url="detecting-phising.md" %}
 [detecting-phising.md](detecting-phising.md)
 {% endcontent-ref %}

-You can **buy a domain with a very similar name** to the victims domain **and/or generate a certificate** for a **subdomain** of a domain controlled by you **containing** the **keyword** of the victim's domain.
-If the **victim** perform any kind of **DNS or HTTP interaction** with them, you will know that **he is actively looking** for suspicious domains and you will need to be very stealth.
+You can **buy a domain with a very similar name** to the victim's domain **and/or generate a certificate** for a **subdomain** of a domain controlled by you **containing** the **keyword** of the victim's domain.
+If the **victim** performs any kind of **DNS or HTTP interaction** with them, you will know that **he is actively looking** for suspicious domains and you will need to be very stealthy.

 ### Evaluate the phishing